puppetlabs/puppetlabs-apache/README.md

 * **Debian**: 'worker'
 * **FreeBSD, Gentoo, and Red Hat**: 'prefork'

-This parameter must be set to `false` to explicitly declare the following classes with custom parameters:
+This parameter must be set to 'false' to explicitly declare the following classes with custom parameters:

 * `apache::mod::event`
 * `apache::mod::itk`